CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 If the bed to linear guide connection is not a kinematic coupling, then it must be made compliant enough to overload the linear motion guides.

+Independent triple Z does need three separate Z motors and drivers, which adds to costs.

 ### Flying Gantry

 By fixing the bed to the bottom of the print chamber and moving the entire x/y gantry up and down, you can reduce the mass of the Z system.